p-adema/info-vis/docs/dataset-preprocessing.md

 This project uses the 2014-2022 datasets listed at [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey).

 The dataset cleaning task has been divided between Peter and Kim.
-Initially, we weren't sure which years to include yet.
+At first, we weren't sure which years to include yet.
 Therefore, Kim did 2011-2016 and Peter did 2017-2022.
 After some brainstorming, we have decided to choose Gender Pay Gap as our topic.
 This resulted in the datasets from 2011, 2012 and 2013